The government’s chief digital officer, Paul Shetler, has resigned.

 The Digital Transformation Agency confirmed today that Shetler had resigned as CDO.
 Shetler was appointed to the role on 22 October as part of the creation of the Digital Transformation Agency.

-Shetler was the inaugural CEO of the Digital Transformation Officer.
+Shetler was the inaugural CEO of the Digital Transformation Office.
 The creation of the DTO was spearheaded by Malcolm Turnbull when he was communications minister.
 In late October the government announced that the DTO would become the Digital Transformation Agency (DTA).

 Nerida O’Loughlin was appointed the DTA’s interim CEO.